 Users generally seem to see the setup process for the account as simple and easy, as this review from Consumer Affairs reflects.

-But while account setup appears to be easy, many individuals have encountered issues transferring or direct depositing money into their Sesame Cash accounts.
+But while account setup appears to be easy, many individuals were not happy when Sesame Cash introduced fees.

 Even those who have been able to successfully use the account have concerns about the delays with transfers and deposits.

 Some users also report an immediate positive impact on their credit.

 Looking at these reviews as a whole, it seems like the Sesame Cash account is easy to set up and can work, but there might be a few kinks for Credit Sesame to work out on their still relatively new credit-building checking account.

 If you are looking to build credit, but either can’t qualify for a traditional unsecured credit card or prefer to stick to using cash/debit for all of your purchases, there are other products/services out there that can help you build credit.

 From checking accounts with credit-building features to debit cards that work like credit cards, you have options.